Chihuly Saturday Nights

 Every Saturday Night from June 3 through August 12, 6 to 10 pm

-$15 (Free for Members, youth ages 18 and under, and for guests with tickets to Chihuly: In the Gallery + In the Forest on the day of the event.)
+$15 or Free for members (ticket required), youth ages 18 & under (ticket required), and guests with tickets to Chihuly: In the Gallery + In the Forest on the Saturday of the event.

 Note: Park in the museum’s Additional Parking lot, close to the J Street entrance, and follow the North Forest Trail to the Chihuly: In the Forest exhibition.
 The museum closes at 6 p.m. on Saturdays and will not be open during Chihuly Saturday Nights.

-Andy Frasco & The U.N.’s + Vintage Pistol
+Sold Out - Andy Frasco & The U.N.’s + Vintage Pisto

 Vintage Pistol 6:30 to 8 pm